nicpenning/Elasti-daddy/Blog Posts/Blog Post #1. Data Ingest.md

 	![image](https://github.com/nicpenning/Elasti-daddy/assets/5582679/9925b186-cb5d-4feb-9350-0b4991e284b1)

 	</details>
-9. Update Mapping (you can copy paste the following code into the Mappings section)
+9. Update Mappings (you can copy paste the following code into the Mappings section)
 	<details>
 	Now we must update the `Start Time` and `End Time` from type `keyword` to type `date`, so the Mappings JSON looks like this: